Skokoo/Firere/README.md

 License = This project using the MIT license.

 # ☄️ Testing Result Info
-My "Info" eat my phone, so i cant put any info here, try again in 2077!
-Ok uh, this is what happend to my phone.
+My "Info" eat my phone.

 • Freezing again.
 (NOTE = This code was made for fun, dont try this at nokia phone)